 How Much Prison Time for Drive-By Shooting

 Penalties for drive-by shootings vary based on the specifics of the crime and what role each person played in the incident.
 Someone who knowingly allows another person to bring a firearm into their vehicle is guilty of a misdemeanor, punishable by up to six months in county jail and a fine of $1,000.

-The person who will face the most severe penalties though is the one who shot the gun.
-How much prison time someone gets for a drive-by shooting where they were the shooter will vary based on whether anyone was injured.
-If you are convicted for being the shooter in a drive-by, you could face up to seven years of prison if no one was injured.
-If someone was seriously injured though, you could be sent to jail for up to ten years and if someone was killed, you could face murder charges and thus, life imprisonment.
+The person who will face the most severe penalties though, is the one who shot the gun.
+How much prison time someone gets for being the shooter varies based on whether anyone was injured.
+If you are convicted for your role as the shooter, you could face up to seven years in state prison if no one was injured.
+If someone was seriously injured though, you could be sent to jail for up to ten years, and if someone was killed, you could face murder charges and, thus, life imprisonment.

 Some defendants accused of shooting a gun from a vehicle have been able to prove that they only shot at the alleged victims in self defense, after the other party pulled out firearms and aimed them at the defendant’s vehicle.
-Drive-by shootings often happen so fast that eye witness reports are not reliable when it comes to who was involved or who started shooting first.
+Drive-by shootings often happen so fast that eyewitness reports are unreliable regarding who was involved or who started shooting first.
 With the right lawyers on your side, you may be able to show that the prosecution does not have enough proof to show you were involved with the shooting or that you did not act in self defense.

-If you have been arrested for your role in a drive-by shooting, please call attorney Peter M. Liss at (760) 643-4050 as soon as possible.
+If you have been arrested for participating in a drive-by shooting, please call attorney Peter M. Liss at (760) 643-4050.